-The picture shows 8 x 100m loops of pipe carefully coiled in a gravel ‘envelope’, and this is for a small (6kW output) heat pump.
+The picture shows 8 x 100m loops of 20mm pipe carefully coiled in a gravel ‘envelope’, and this is for a small (6kW output) heat pump.
 In this case, the pipes are big enough so that no glycol antifreeze is needed.

 Rivers and streams

-A river or small stream can be utilised, but the water temperature can approach freezing point in mid winter.
+A river or small stream can be utilised, but the water temperature could approach freezing point in mid winter.
 For direct pumping (open loop), many heat pumps require water at temperatures above 5 to 8°C (varying depending on model).
 This means that in colder climatic regions, the heat pump may not work in the depth of winter.
 It is probably most practical to install river source systems in situations where a lot of heat is required, for example in commercial situations.
 The same water quality constraints and pumping-power issues apply as spring source (above).

 Stainless plate collectors or coiled plastic pipes positioned within the river water may be an option, and could be filled with a low-toxicity glycol if local regulations permit.
 Such systems could operate at slightly colder river temperatures, and could probably be able to operate with some ice build-up on the outside of the collector coils.
 Attention to the finer details would be imperative here, and permission sought.
 This does not feel like a fit-and-forget system to me.